TnzTanim/Yolov8-on-custome-dataset/README.md

 # YOLOv8 Object Detection on Custom Dataset

 This project demonstrates how to train YOLOv8, a state-of-the-art deep learning model for object detection, on your own custom dataset.
-The code is written in Python and presented in a Jupyter notebook (\`train.ipynb\`), which is hosted on Google Colab.
+Code is written in Python and presented in a Jupyter notebook (\`train.ipynb\`), which is hosted on Google Colab.

 ## Prerequisites